agungTuanany/Javascript-data-structure-and-algorithm/chapter-7-data-structure-stacks-queues/README.md

 It's the opposite of stacks, in that we access _First In First Out_.
 The first item in the queue gets access first that is first out, we call that FIFO;
 and queues are used again a lot in programming problems and interview questions.
-For example, if you had any sort of wai list app to perhaps buy tickets for a concert that uses queues.
+For example, if you had any sort of waitlist app to perhaps buy tickets for a concert that uses queues.
 What about the restaurant app, where you check into the restaurant to see if you can get a table, that uses queues.
 What about Uber our Lift when you want to grab a ride, well the person that requested the ride first, will get priority and then you'll get second.
-Finally the most common example of queues is a printer, if you had a printer at home, and you have three people on three different computers at you home, let's say your family members and you press print and each person prints different items, the person that click prints first should have their first print out, same with the second person that goes next, and the third person.
+Finally the most common example of queues is a printer, if you had a printer at home, and you have three people on three different computers at your home, let's say your family members and you press print and each person prints different items, the person that click prints first should have their first print out, same with the second person that goes next, and the third person.